barionleg/Xipho/docs/icecast-2.4.1/config-file.md

   authentication scheme (`type=htpasswd`) and URL based authentication request forwarding.
 A mountpoint configured with an authenticator will display a red key next to the mount point name on the admin screens.
   You can read more about listener authentication and URL based source authentication [here](auth.html).

+http-headers
+: This element is placed anywhere inside the mount section of the icecast config.
+It will contain `<header>` child elements, that specify the actual HTTP headers one by one.

+header
+: This tag specifies the actual header to be sent to a HTTP client in response to every request resulting in a HTTP status code "200" for this mountpoint.
+  This tag can contain the following attributes:

+  - `name` is required and its value specifies the HTTP header field name.
+  - `value` is required and its value specifies the HTTP header field value.

 on-connect
 : State a program that is run when the source is started.
 It is passed a parameter which is the name of the mountpoint that is starting.